AlexeySanko/pybuilder_pytest/README.md

 PyBuilder Pytest Plugin [![Build Status](https://travis-ci.org/AlexeySanko/pybuilder_pytest.svg?branch=master)](https://travis-ci.org/AlexeySanko/pybuilder_pytest)
 =======================

-Use pytest Python module for running unittests and/or integration tests
+Use `pytest` Python module for running unittests and/or integration tests.
+This module follows the naming convention of `pytest`: file names start with `test_` instead of ending with `_tests.py` as stated in the PyBuilder

 How to use pybuilder_pytest
 ----------------------------------